PyCQA/pyflakes/README.rst

 Design Principles
 -----------------
-Pyflakes makes a simple promise: it will never complain about style, and it will try very, very hard to never emit false positives.
+Pyflakes makes a simple promise: it will never complain about style, and it will try harder to never emit false positives.

 Pyflakes is also faster than Pylint_ or Pychecker_.
 This is